Washington's Paid Family and Medical Leave Program

 If your business qualifies, be sure to let us know by following these steps:

-- On the Business Information tab, under Tax Information, check the box next to WA Paid Family and Medical Leave which states “I have less than 50 employees and did not opt into paying the employer portion of Paid Family and Medical Leave Premiums.”
+In the Tax Info section, select Edit next to your state tax account information and check the box next to WA Paid Family and Medical Leave which states “I have less than 50 employees and did not opt into paying the employer portion of Paid Family and Medical Leave Premiums.”

 Note: All employers, no matter how many employees, are responsible for collecting and remitting the employee share of the total premium.